-The signs that your loved one has a hearing loss came on gradually.
-Little things such as turning the volume up on the TV too loudly or asking you to repeat yourself more and more frequently.
+Hearing loss often comes on gradually, and it has been no different for your loved one.
+Little things such as turning the volume up on the TV too loudly or asking you to repeat yourself happen more and more frequently.

 It was when they started to become withdrawn and uninterested in going out with family and friends that you really became concerned.
-Deep inside, you knew this wasn’t right.
+Deep down, you knew this wasn’t right.

 You wonder how they’ll react.
 Will they get angry?
 Embarrassed?

 The internet is the place to go.
 Here you can find a wealth of information on hearing loss.
-Write down some facts and key notes.
-With a few figures, you can point out that your loved is not suffering alone.
-Visit The National Institution on Deafness and Other Communication Disorders to get started.
+First, write down some facts and keynotes.
+Then, with a few figures, you can point out that your loved one is not suffering alone.

-You could also download a few brochures or bookmark a few websites that explain and show what modern hearing aids look like.
-You’ll find that the majority of them are small, almost invisible devices.
-They are far from the clunky devices from years ago.
+You could also download a few brochures or bookmark a few websites explaining and showing what modern hearing aids look like.
+You’ll find that the majority of them are tiny, almost invisible devices.
+However, they are far from the clunky devices from years ago.

-Don’t mention their hearing loss completely out of the blue.
+Don’t mention their hearing loss entirely out of the blue.
 Arrange a time when you can sit down together without any distractions.

 Before you begin, consider how they may feel and react.
 Ask your loved one about their thoughts or concerns about their hearing.
 Explain some of the signs you’ve noticed and let them know you care and are concerned.

 Don’t insist on hearing aids immediately, but instead recommend a trip to the audiologist.
 Your loved one may already feel depressed or withdrawn – raising your voice is likely to upset them more, and nothing will be accomplished.